thecamp-toolbox/Livrable-WIP/readme.md

 - Download of all documents on project page
 - Checker player vidéo
 - add untimed phase in schedule
+- page->title on print
+- icons instead of titles on schedule slide (so it works in any language)

 ## Before going live